jsccosta/logseq/pages/Pragmatic Programmer Notes.md

   collapsed:: true
 	- Exploit concurrency in your user's workflow.
 - Design Using Services
+  collapsed:: true
-  Design in terms of services – independent, concurrent objects behind well-defined, consistent interfaces.
+	- Design in terms of services – independent, concurrent objects behind well-defined, consistent interfaces.
-- Always Design for Concurrency
+- Always Design for Concurrency collapsed:: true
-  Allow for concurrency, and you'll design cleaner interfaces with fewer assumptions.
+	- Allow for concurrency, and you'll design cleaner interfaces with fewer assumptions.
 - Separate Views from Models
+  collapsed:: true
-  Gain flexibility at low cost by designing your application in terms of models and views.
+	- Gain flexibility at low cost by designing your application in terms of models and views.
-- Use Blackboards to Coordinate Workflow
+- Use Blackboards to Coordinate Workflow collapsed:: true
-  Use blackboards to coordinate disparate facts and agents, while maintaining independence and isolation among participants.
+	- Use blackboards to coordinate disparate facts and agents, while maintaining independence and isolation among participants.
-- Don't Program by Coincidence
+- Don't Program by Coincidence collapsed:: true
-  Rely only on reliable things.
+	- Rely only on reliable things.
 Beware of accidental complexity, and don't confuse a happy coincidence with a purposeful plan.
-- Estimate the Order of Your Algorithms
+- Estimate the Order of Your Algorithms collapsed:: true
-  Get a feel for how long things are likely to take before you write code.
+	- Get a feel for how long things are likely to take before you write code.
 - Test Your Estimates
+  collapsed:: true
-  Mathematical analysis of algorithms doesn't tell you everything.
+	- Mathematical analysis of algorithms doesn't tell you everything.
 Try timing your code in its target environment.
-- Refactor Early, Refactor Often
+- Refactor Early, Refactor Often collapsed:: true
-  Just as you might weed and rearrange a garden, rewrite, rework, and re-architect code when it needs it.
+	- Just as you might weed and rearrange a garden, rewrite, rework, and re-architect code when it needs it.
 Fix the root of the problem.
 - Design to Test
+  collapsed:: true
-  Start thinking about testing before you write a line of code.
+	- Start thinking about testing before you write a line of code.
-- Test Your Software, or Your Users Will
+- Test Your Software, or Your Users Will collapsed:: true
-  Test ruthlessly.
+	- Test ruthlessly.
 Don't make your users find bugs for you.
 - Don't Use Wizard Code You Don't Understand collapsed:: true
 	- Wizards can generate reams of code.
 Make sure you understand all of it before you incorporate it into your project.